Betta Fish Not Moving (11 Top Causes & Solutions)

 Incorrect Water Temperature

-Bettas are tropical fish that thrive in warm water temperatures ranging from 75-80 degrees Fahrenheit, so if the water is too cold, it could be causing them to slow down and become less active.
+Bettas are tropical fish that thrive in warm water temperatures ranging from 75-80 degrees Fahrenheit.
+If the water is too cold, it will slow their metabolism, causing them to slow down and become less active.
+A higher water temperature will do the opposite, causing them to become overactive, darting around the tank full of energy.

 Rapid changes in water temperature can be caused by exposure to strong sunlight, extreme draughts, or equipment malfunction.